-With so many choices on the market, I know making the right choice can be overwhelming.
+With so many choices of best drum modules on the market, I know making the right choice can be overwhelming.
 But don’t worry too much.
 I have reviewed some of the best products, so it should be easy for you.

 Imagine will happen when two top-end brands put together their best resources to create one product.
 You can expect nothing but the best from such efforts.

-This module comes with the input of the best producer and software expert Steven Slate.
-Thus there is nothing you will not get with this module.
+This electronic drum module comes with the input of the best producer and software expert Steven Slate.
+Thus there is nothing you will not get with this drum module.

 Hence, it is not only Pearl’s reputation for quality you can count on here.
 You are looking at sounds from the most popular studios across the globe.
 And you get 60 drum kits in the product, which perfectly imitate the original sounds.

 I was greatly impressed with its highly 7-inch touch screen interface.
 It is fully transparent and offers pretty basic navigation.
-Hence, you have a high-quality module with much-applauded ease of use.
+Hence, you have a high-quality electronic drum module with much-applauded ease of use.

 That is not all; the software is extremely fast.
 It, therefore, offers great user convenience.

 On top of these features, you get 120GB SSD, SD/SSB connectivity, and MIDI so you can add your custom samples.